 There are usually 2 to 3 students in a Language Skills class, and the content follows a scope and sequence of language mastery carefully developed by Jemicy’s language directors.
-Students work to improve their decoding, spelling, vocabulary, reading fluency and handwriting skills.
+Students work to improve their decoding, spelling, vocabulary, reading fluency, reading comprehension, and handwriting skills.

-The scope and sequence is based on the fundamentals of Orton-Gillingham instruction and sound literacy development.
+The scope and sequence is based on the fundamentals of Orton-Gillingham instruction and research-based literacy development.
 Students are grouped according to their level of mastery in this scope and sequence, as well as by their learning style.

 The content is taught in a sequential, structured, and cumulative fashion.